MCDReforged/MCDReforged/docs/source/plugin_dev/basic.rst

 name
 ^^^^

 The name of your plugin.
-Give your plugin with a nice name with any kinds of characters.
-RText is allowed here
+Give your plugin with a nice name with any kinds of characters. `RText <api.html#rtext>`__ is allowed here

 Try not to make the name too long.
 For more details of your plugin, you can put them into the ``description``